 Do you dare… to sleep in bear country?
 It’s canoe summer at doyoudare travel blog!
-(What to bring for your ultimate Canoe Trip) I’m all packed up and on the road to Sweden’s beautiful lakes and rivers.
-There is no bears in Scandinavia, but in Canada there are plenty.
-So until I’m back to tell you all about this beautiful piece of nature in Sweden, I have an awesome spot to share with you: Last year I went canoing where you can paddle right into the sky.
+(What to bring for your ultimate Canoe Trip) For adventures in the great outdors I have an awesome spot to share with you: One of these days I went canoing where you can paddle right into the sky.
 And the best thing about it: The first two days of the route it’s an absolute beginner’s trip: No better place to take your first strokes on the water!

 Paddle right into the Sky at “Canoe Paradise”